jwill824/java-graph-problem/README.md

 The above format is assumed.
 Meaning it shouldn't be altered.
 There's a validator that checks the format.

-This is pulled into `GraphConfiguration.java` class and creates a bean of our Graph data structure (where `GraphConverter.java` transforms the graph string into the data structure we need) that we can pull directly into our `GraphDao.java` class aka our "pseudo DAO" (Data Access Object).
+This is pulled into `GraphConfiguration.java` class and creates a bean of our Graph data structure (where `GraphConverter.java` transforms the graph string into the data structure we need) that we can pull directly into our `GraphService.java` class that controlls the logic.

-The pseudo DAO is our interface to the graph library.
+The service is our interface to the graph library.
 This contains four operations that are currently in use:

 1) *findTotalDistanceOfPath()* - simply calculates weight of edges as it travels along nodes in a path
 2) *findShortestDistanceBetweenTwoNodes()* - utilizes JGraphT's `DijkstraShortestPath` algorithm to calculate the shortest total distance between two nodes